Inference for Dependent Data with Learned Clusters: Simulation

 We report power curves for 5\% level tests of the hypothesis $H_0: \theta_0 = \theta^{\mathrm{alt}} $ for alternatives $\theta^{\mathrm{alt}} $ produced by the different procedures across the simulations in Figures \ref{fig: ols power} and \ref{fig: iv power}.
 In these figures, the horizontal axis gives the hypothesized value, $\theta^{\mathrm{alt}} $, so size of the test is captured by the point $\theta^{\mathrm{alt}} = 0$.
 Figure \ref{fig: ols power} presents the results from the OLS simulation.
-Here, we see that the power curves are symmetric and that the highest power among procedures that control size is obtained by IM and CRS, both of which perform similarly.
+Here, the power curves are symmetric and the highest power among procedures that control size is obtained by IM and CRS, both of which perform similarly.
 Looking to the IV results in Figure \ref{fig: iv power}, we see that power curves are asymmetric and slightly shifted due to the finite sample behavior of the IV estimator.
-We also see that there is no longer a clear picture about which of the procedures that controls size performs better in terms of power.
-Specifically, each of CCE, IM, and CRS exhibits higher power over different sets of alternative values.
-Exploring these tradeoffs more deeply may potentially be interesting but is beyond the scope of this paper.
-Overall, these figures reinforce the takeaways from the size and point estimation results presented in Table \ref{tab: empirical results} which suggest that IM and CRS provide good default procedures which are robust, both in simulation and in the formal analysis, easy-to-compute, and not clearly dominated by other commonly used approaches.
+We see that there is no longer a clear picture about which of the procedures that controls size performs better in terms of power.
+Each of CCE, IM, and CRS exhibits higher power over different sets of alternative values.
+Exploring these tradeoffs further is potentially interesting but also outside our scope.